SITE MENU

 KNOYDART

-The remote peninsula of Knoydart is one of the last great wildernesses.
-Bruce Watt operates the mail boat from Mallaig and can take you over for a day trip, or you can arrange accommodation and stay longer.
+Knoydart Seabridge and MV Western Isles (tel: 01687462233 / 07939386330) are the main regular services by boat from Mallaig to Inverie and they can take you over for a day trip, or you can arrange accommodation in Knoydart and stay longer.

-There is a holiday business there at Doune, which incorporates accommodation, boat charter, outdoor activities and a restaurant.
+There is a holiday business at Doune, which incorporates accommodation, boat charter, outdoor activities and a restaurant.
 They take people around the Small Isles and all over the Hebrides.

 ARDNAMURCHAN